ladomino/fullstack_project_2/README.md

 -Delete your recommendations

 # Stretch Goals
-Allowing Users to add more specific nuturitional information or calorie searching Allowing Users to add Progress fitness/weight tracking to their profile Allowing Users to have a User Blog to track general notes for themselves.
+- Allowing Users to add more specific nuturitional information or calorie searching
+- Allowing Users to add Progress fitness/weight tracking to their profile
+- Allowing Users to have a User Blog to track general notes for themselves.

 # User Stories
-As a user, I want to be able to create a personalized account.
+- As a user, I want to be able to create a personalized account.
-As a user, I want to be able to track in my personalized account specific recipes according to my dietary preferences.
+- As a user, I want to be able to track in my personalized account specific recipes according to my dietary preferences.
-As a user, I want to be able to track and save specific products and ingredients.
+- As a user, I want to be able to track and save specific products and ingredients.
-As a user, I want to know which recipes I have tried and liked.
+- As a user, I want to know which recipes I have tried and liked.
-As a user, I want to save and comment on recipes that I have tried As a user, I want to be able to see other users' comments of recipes As a user, I want to be able to remove any recipes I did not like.
+- As a user, I want to save and comment on recipes that I have tried
+- As a user, I want to be able to see other users' comments of recipes -As a user, I want to be able to remove any recipes I did not like.

 #APIs
 [link](https://developer.edamam.com/edamam-docs-recipe-api)